b1alek/ASUSWRT_Samba_Fixer/README.md

-ASUSWRT_Samba_Fixer
+ASUSWRT_Samba_restart_after_boot
 =============

-Replace the default Samba smb.conf file with a customized configuration file, then kill and restart the smbd daemon.
+Kill and restart the smbd daemon.
 Designed to be run at boot time, on a router with an attached USB storage drive.

 Out of the box, the Asus RT-AC87 router has some handy, but limited, file and media sharing capabilities.
 Connect a USB hard drive to one of its USB ports, and the router can share data from that drive with anyone on your network.
-The firmware implements Samba, but through the GUI you have only two options: allow anonymous guests complete access, or require a username and password for every connection.
-Samba can be configured far more granularly, but you cannot get there from the AC87 web interface.
-This script automates replacing the stock configuration file with one customized to the owner's preference.

-For more information on how this works, see https://securityforrealpeople.com/2014/12/customizing-samba-on-asuswrt-wireless.html

 Requirements:
 =============